World War Two

 Chilworth Station was an important link for troops and residents.
 The younger women of the village liked to go down to the station, particularly around the time of the Dunkirk evacuation.
 Numerous troop trains were passing through with repatriated and wounded soldiers.
 The soldiers often gave the girls mementoes such as pieces of shrapnel and continental cigarettes and matches.

 The soldiers were not the only new residents.
-A number of children were evacuated from Islington and Wandsworth and billeted into homes throughout the village.
+In 1939 a number of children, mostly boys, were evacuated from Islington and Wandsworth and billeted into homes throughout the village.
 The children went to a small kindergarten run by the vicar’s daughter, Miss Margaret Poole .
 The children were a familiar sight around the village with their teacher, on best behaviour, complete with their gas masks over their shoulders.
 The local village children found the village to be extremely exciting at this time with all the activity.

 1st November 1942 saw the arrival of thousands of Canadian troops.
 They had been billeted in Aldershot for some weeks under the command of Lt.
 Colonel McMahon.
 The regiment was decentralised to the following areas -